kamilaworonicz-ba/physics-product-launch/case-study.md

 - Research with **1,150+ teachers** before the product was designed.
 - **10+ focus groups** that shaped the layout, structure, language and illustrations.
-- A team of **9 contributors** (5 external, 4 in-house), rebuilt around experienced classroom teachers.
+- A team of **9+ contributors**, rebuilt around experienced classroom teachers.
 - The publisher's **best-performing new subject launch**.
-- **7% of all teachers in Poland chose the series** in the 2023 adoption round [confirm: physics teachers], against a market leader used by over 80% of surveyed teachers.
+- **7% of all physics teachers in Poland chose the series** in the 2023 adoption round, against a market leader used by over 80% of surveyed teachers.
 This is a share of teachers, not of students.
 - The next adoption round took place in 2026.
 [Add the new share when it is available.]

 ## 10. Lessons learned